volkamerlab/volkamerlab_org/content/research/openkinome/_index.md

 nav: false
 ---

-The OpenKinome initiative is an ongoing collaboration with [Dr. John Chodera's lab](http://www.choderalab.org/).
+The OpenKinome initiative is an ongoing collaboration with <a href="http://www.choderalab.org/" target="_blank" class="external">Dr. John Chodera's lab</a>.

 ## [KinoML](/projects/kinoml/)